-Understanding of health disparities and consequently health professions as transnational phenomenon.
-Deliberate engagement in activities that foster an integration of knowledge, skills, promote comparative analysis to appreciation for and understanding of diverse global cultures, customs and traditions, and their implications for wellness.
+Understanding of health disparities and consequently health professions as a transnational phenomenon.
+Deliberate engagement in activities that foster an integration of knowledge, skills, and comparative analysis to promote an appreciation for and understanding of diverse global cultures, customs and traditions, and their implications for wellness.